steve-crouch/dirac-job-scheduling/_episodes/04-job-types.md

 Compiler directives are special comments that are picked up by the C compiler and tell the compiler to behave a certain way with the code being compiled.

+> ## How Does it Work?
+>
-In this example we use the `#pragma omp parallel` OpenMP compiler directive around a portion of the code, so each worker thread will run this in parallel.
+> In this example we use the `#pragma omp parallel` OpenMP compiler directive around a portion of the code,
+> so each worker thread will run this in parallel.
-The number of threads that will run is set by the system and obtained using `omp_get_max_threads()`.
+> The number of threads that will run is set by the system and obtained using `omp_get_max_threads()`.
+>

-We also need to be clear how variables behave in parallel sections, in particular to what extent they are shared between threads or private to each thread.
+> We also need to be clear how variables behave in parallel sections,
+> in particular to what extent they are shared between threads or private to each thread.
-Here, we indicate that the `results` array is *shared* and accessible across all threads within this parallel code portion, since in this case we want each worker's thread to add its thread number to our shared array.
+> Here, we indicate that the `results` array is *shared* and accessible across all threads within this parallel code portion,
+> since in this case we want each worker's thread to add its thread number to our shared array.
+>

-Once this parallelised section's worker threads are complete, the program resumes a serial, single-threaded behaviour within the master thread, and outputs the results array containing all the worker thread numbers.
+> Once this parallelised section's worker threads are complete, the program resumes a serial, single-threaded behaviour
+> within the master thread, and outputs the results array containing all the worker thread numbers.
+{: .callout}

 Now before we compile and test it, we need to indicate how many threads we wish to run, which is specified in the environment in a special variable and picked up by the program, so we'll do that first: